mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/knowledge.md

   of intellectual principles stands our knowledge of virtue: not an innate idea nor an abstraction from the senses, but a natural capacity to tell right from wrong.

+## Aquinas on concept-formation

+* There is no doubt that Aquinas is not an empiricist: that is to say, he denies that sensory experience is sufficient by itself for intellectual thought.
+In addition to sense-experience, there is needed the action of the agent intellect.
+But if Aquinas is not an empiricist, he is not an illuminist either.
+The agent intellect by itself is insufficient for the acquisition of intellectual knowledge.
+‘Beside the intellectual light within us, there is a need for thinkable species taken from outward things, if we are to have knowledge of material things.’
+The human intellect, in this life, is a faculty for the understanding of material objects.
+Without the senses no object would be given to us; without the agent intellect no object would be thinkable.
+Thoughts without phantasms (MK: what are phantasms?) are empty; phantasms without species are darkness to the mind.
+* The agent intellect is essentially a concept-forming capacity, which operates upon phantasms.
+In turns the potentially thinkable data of sense-experience into the actually thinkable species.
+The formation of concepts involves the application of principles such as that of
+  non-contradiction: possession of the concept X involves the ability to distinguish what is X from what is not X. In that sense the agent intellect can be said to be aware of such principles: but of course, by itself without any sensory input, such an awareness contributes nothing to the knowledge of the essence of material objects which is the intellect's proper task in our present life.